Kong/docs.konghq.com/app/_hub/kong-inc/injection-protection/overview/_index.md

 {% endmermaid %}
 <!--vale on-->

-## What pre-defined regex patterns does the plugin provide for injection attacks?
+## Predefined regex patterns

 The Injection Protection plugin comes with several pre-built regex patterns that match common injection attacks.
 You can enable or disable these patterns when you configure the plugin to easily block common attacks.

 | Injection type | Regex | Description |
 |----------------|-------|-------------|